Step 1. Qualification for the Summer Job Experience Program

 Once you have been approved, you will be sent a link to the job application form.

-Check out what a few students had to say about participating in the Summer Job Experience program (2014).
+Check out what a few students had to say about participating in the Summer Student Employment program.

 Catherine Antcliffe-Szkopiec, Career Sampler Coordinator, Business Administration – Human Resources program